-Shoreline surveys dating back to 1952 indicate that the St. Johns County shoreline as a whole is experiencing an erosion at a rate of 1.0 ft/yr (FDEP 2000).
+Shoreline surveys dating back to 1952 indicate that the St. Johns County shoreline as a whole is experiencing erosion at a rate of 1.0 feet/year (FDEP 2000).
 Shoreline changes fluctuate over time along the study area.
-The shoreline of St. Johns County has fluctuated throughout history seeing areas undergo both advancement and recession of the mean high water (MHW) position.
-The analysis detailed in the Engineering Appendix showed that over the long term from 1972 to 2015 the study area on an average has been receding.
-In the time between 1972 and 2015, the MHW in South Ponte Vedra receded an average of 1.3 ft/yr.
-In the Vilano Beach 1 segment the MHW receded 1.7 ft/yr on average while the Vilano Beach 2 segment, directly north of the St. Augustine Inlet, the MHW advanced seaward an average of 0.3 ft/yr.
+The shoreline of St. Johns County has fluctuated throughout history, with areas undergoing both advancement and recession of the Mean High Water (MHW) position.
+The analysis detailed in the Engineering Appendix showed that over the long term, from 1972 to 2015, the study area has been receding.
+In the time between 1972 and 2015, the MHW position in South Ponte Vedra receded an average of 1.3 feet/year.
+In the Vilano Beach 1 segment, the MHW position receded 1.7 feet/year on average, while in the Vilano Beach 2 segment, directly north of the St. Augustine Inlet, the MHW position advanced seaward an average of 0.3 feet/year.